 The plank is an ideal workout for your core and is arguably one of the best-known core workouts.
 Start with a full plank and mix it up with side-planks to train different parts of your core.

 Mix, match and build up your own routines out these 9 surfing exercises.
 It doesn’t really matter what order you use them in.
-The most important aspect to be aware of while doing all these exercises is to maintain proper form.
+The most important aspect to be aware of while doing all these exercises is to maintain proper form and not overtrain.
 Failing to do this will render most of these exercises ineffective.

 These days with surfing growing in popularity and many lineups are becoming even more crowded than before.
 Following a good exercise routine out of the water will stand you in good stead when competing to catch waves in the water.